facebook/react/compiler/README.md

-# React Forget
+# React Compiler

-React Forget is an experimental Babel plugin to automatically memoize React Hooks and Components.
+React Compiler is an experimental Babel plugin to automatically memoize React Hooks and Components.

 ## Development